- Left sided thoracotomy T3-L1/2

-The length of the incision depends on many factors eg, number, location and classification of fractures, obesity of the patient, previous thoracic operations, etc.
+The length of the incision depends on many factors eg, number, location and pathology, obesity of the patient, previous thoracic operations, etc.

 It is necessary to confirm the correct level of the approach with fluoroscopy.

-The posterior superior end of the incision should be sufficiently high to access the level above the fractured vertebra.
+The posterior superior end of the incision should be sufficiently high to access the level above the involved vertebra.
 This is best checked by image intensifier.

-In general, the thoracotomy should be planned to be two levels above the fractured level.
+In general, the thoracotomy should be planned to be two levels above the involved level.

-Similarly, the most inferior part of the incision should allow access to the vertebra below the fractured vertebra.
+Similarly, the most inferior part of the incision should allow access to the vertebra below the involved vertebra.